[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 🏡 How to find a place

-🏘 Where to stay in Manila
+🏘 Where to stay in Metro Manila

-- Makati: Centrally located inside the modern business area of Manila, Makati has a lot to offer.
-Short distances to entertainment venues, shopping malls, and restaurants.
-You find condos and services apartments for around 500 to 700 Euro per month.
+- Makati: Centrally located within the modern business district of Manila, Makati offers a wealth of attractions, as well as short distances to entertainment venues, shopping malls, and restaurants.
+You find condos and serviced apartments for around €500 to €700 per month.

-🧑🏻💻 Where to work from in Manila
+🧑🏻💻 Where to work from in Metro Manila

 Coworking spaces

-- Mind Zone: If you are looking for a community-focused, modern, and hip coworking space, check out Mind Zone at España Blvd Sampaloc.
+- Manila: Mind Zone is your place if you are looking for a community-focused, modern, and hip coworking space.
 Fast wifi, high-quality and ergonomic interior in a safe and convenient location.
 Mind Zone offers individual pricing options.
-A 30 days membership costs 86 Euro.
+A 30-day membership costs €86.

-- 933 Creatives: The renovated coworking area has a bright, professional, and modern atmosphere.
-The space is pet friendly and you might get the chance to cuddle furry friends during your lunch break.
-A monthly coworking membership costs 104 Euro.
+- Manila: 933 Creatives comes with a bright, professional, and modern atmosphere.
+The space is pet-friendly, and you might get the chance to cuddle furry friends during your lunch break.
+A monthly coworking membership costs €104.

 Coffee shops